 - Site search function: For deep sites, search functions can assist with finding relevant information quickly.
 If used, the search box is best located top right of all site pages or in another consistent location.

-- Login access: Sites with shopping carts, accounts or member only access must provide a login link and/or page.
+- Login access: Sites with shopping carts, accounts, or member-only access must provide a login link and/or page.
 This should be available on every page.

 - Categorical divisions: Navigation must present clear navigational categories for important areas of the website.
 Main site sections should be separated visually from other areas/pages of the site.

 - Clickable links: All elements in navigation must be active clickable links.
-When using drop down menus the main category heading must also be linked.
+When using drop-down menus, the main category heading must also be linked.

 Go to a competitor’s site and browse around.
 Take notes on what you like and don’t like.
 Jot down any problems you run across as well as anything that stands out as being exceptional.
-Once you’ve done this, then go back to your site and perform the same navigation and note-taking process.
+Once you’ve done this, go back to your site and perform the same navigation and note-taking process.
 Then compare notes between your site and your competitors’.
 I’m sure you’ll find areas where your navigation is better than your competitors, but most certainly you’ll have uncovered areas where your navigation is inferior.

 Don’t rely solely on your own experience.
 Find some family, friends, or co-workers who are both familiar and unfamiliar with your industry and have them go through the same process above.
 If you need to save time, have them just navigate your site and take notes on that alone.
-Undoubtedly your users find issues that you hadn’t even thought of.
+Undoubtedly, your users will find issues that you hadn’t even thought of.
 These notes will probably be a better indicator of your site’s navigation success than your own, as they will better reflect your site’s users.